Bouncing Ball Killer

-The Bouncing Ball Killer, also known as the Bouncing Ball Slayer, the Bouncing Ball Strangler, and the Rubber Ball Strangler, was an unidentified American serial killer believed to have murdered at least six women in the Los Angeles area between May 1959 and June 1960.
-During the investigation, a multitude of suspects were considered, and although some were arrested and one reportedly confessed to the crimes, the case remains officially unsolved.
+The Bouncing Ball Killer, also known as the Bouncing Ball Slayer, the Bouncing Ball Strangler, and the Rubber Ball Strangler, was an unidentified serial killer who is believed to have raped and murdered at least six women between May 1959 and June 1960 in Los Angeles, California.
+A majority of the victims were elderly and all but one was strangled to death.
+During the investigation, a multitude of suspects were detained, and although one reportedly confessed to the crimes, no one was ever convicted of the murders, and the identity of the killer remains a mystery.
+The killer gets his moniker from being seen bouncing a toy ball at several of the crime scenes.

 Murders

-The first murder attributed to the Bouncing Ball Killer occurred on May 28, 1959, when 57-year-old Ruth Gwinn was attacked while on her way home from work.
-The attacker brutally beat her, dragged her into a parking lot and raped her.
+The first murder attributed to the suspected killer occurred on May 28, 1959, when 57-year-old Ruth Gwinn was attacked while on her way home from work.
+The attacker initially beat her relentlessly, before dragging her into a parking lot and raping her.
 As witnesses tried to intervene, the man fled.
-Gwinn survived long enough to tell police what had happened, though, it would only take a few hours until Gwinn died as a result of her injuries.
+Gwinn survived long enough to tell police what had happened, though, it would only take a few hours until she died from her injuries.
 Gwinn had previously been attacked seven years prior in 1952, near where she would later be killed in 1959, although minimal evidence suggested a link.

 On January 29, 1960, 73-year-old Amanda E. Rockefellow was murdered.
 Her body was found in an alleyway two blocks away from her home.
-On February 10, 1960, 60-year-old Ann Cotter was murdered along Washing blvd while walking to church.
+On February 10, 1960, 60-year-old Ann Cotter was murdered while walking to church.
 Three months later, on May 1, 74-year-old Elmyra Miller was murdered via strangulation in her home.
 Evidence found at the home showed that it was likely a sexually motivated attack.
 Twelve days later, on May 13, 60-year-old Bessie Elva Green was raped and murdered in her apartment, which had also been burglarized.

 On June 20, 83-year-old Grace A. Moore was murdered in her home.
 Six days later, On June 26, 72-year-old Mercedes Langeron was raped and strangled to death with a bedsheet in her home.
 She was found by her roommate 62-year-old Adela Williams.
 Williams later told police that she had seen a man leaving the apartment as she entered it.
-The man, who she described as approximately six feet tall and black], was bouncing a rubber ball as he left.
+The man, who she described as approximately six feet tall and black, was bouncing a rubber ball as he left.
 She also described him as wearing Ivy League clothes.